Four Roses Bourbon uses math to blend the elements that go into their mashbill recipes, resulting in many different combinations to bottle.

 [* Side note: the only other time I received a whole bottle as a sample is when I reviewed Clan Fraser whisky.
 I think of them fondly.]

-[ Another side note...a quick definition: the term mashbill refers to the combination of grains used to make the bourbon, usually corn, rye or wheat, and malted barley.
-I learn so much writing this blog!]
+First, a quick definition.
+The term mashbill refers to the combination of grains used to make the bourbon, usually corn, rye or wheat, and malted barley.

 Let’s fill some glasses…